tj-wells/coti-docker-method/README.md

 VERSION="X.Y.Z"
 ```

-where X.Y.Z is a valid version number.
+where X.Y.Z is a valid version number in semver notation.
 A list of the available versions can be found on [Dockerhub](https://hub.docker.com/r/atomnode/coti-node/tags).
 If the version is not specified, Docker will automatically use the latest available release.

 # 🏃 Run Your Node